bitnami/containers/containers/mediawiki/README.md

     image: 'bitnami/mariadb:latest'
     volumes:
       - '/path/to/your/local/mariadb_data:/bitnami/mariadb'
-  application:
+  mediawiki:
     image: 'bitnami/mediawiki:latest'
+    depends_on:
+      - mariadb
     ports:
       - '80:80'
       - '443:443'
     volumes:
-      - '/path/to/your/local/mediawiki_data:/bitnami/mediawiki'
-      - '/path/to/your/local/apache_data:/bitnami/apache'
+      - '/path/to/mediawiki-persistence:/bitnami/mediawiki'
-    depends_on:
-      - mariadb
+      - '/path/to/apache-persistence:/bitnami/apache'
 ```

-### Mount persistent folders manually
+### Mount host directories as data volumes using the Docker command line

 In this case you need to specify the directories to mount on the run command.
 The process is the same than the one previously shown:

-1. If you haven't done this before, create a new network for the application and the database:
+1. Create a network (if it does not exist):

   ```
-  $ docker network create mediawiki_network
+  $ docker network create mediawiki-tier
   ```

-2. Start a MariaDB database in the previous network:
+2. Create a MariaDB container with host volume:

   ```
-  $ docker run -d --name mariadb -v /your/local/path/bitnami/mariadb/data:/bitnami/mariadb/data -v /your/local/path/bitnami/mariadb/conf:/bitnami/mariadb/conf --network=mediawiki_network bitnami/mariadb
+  $ docker run -d --name mariadb \
+    --net mediawiki-tier \
+    --volume /path/to/mariadb-persistence:/bitnami/mariadb \
+    bitnami/mariadb:latest
   ```

   *Note:* You need to give the container a name in order to Mediawiki to resolve the host